11 January 2022

 Out of Hours Care

-Fintona’s out-of-hours care program provides dedicated staff, healthy food and a program of engaging activities outside regular school time.
+Fintona’s before and after school care program provides dedicated staff, healthy food and a program of engaging activities outside regular school time.